Independent Film Company: Founding and early years

-On September 26, 2000, IFC launched its own feature film unit, branded IFC Films, to be headed by Bob Berney, who went on to have jobs at Newmarket Films, and later founder of Picturehouse.

-IFC has several ventures in video on demand (VOD), available through cable television pay-per-view, Apple iTunes, and formerly Blockbuster's Movielink.
-In 2002, IFC Films struck a deal with MGM Home Entertainment to release its theatrical films to home video, until they along with IFC's original TV shows moved to Genius Products in 2006 as part of a deal signed by Rainbow Media.

 In 2006, IFC launched IFC First Take, combining a limited theatrical release with video on demand being available the same day.
 The films included would be shown at IFC owned IFC Center, as well as other theaters; Landmark Theatres were the first outside theaters announced.
-That same year, In 2006, IFC Films began distributing some films to Apple iTunes.
-The first batch were thirteen films with nominations in the Film Independent Spirit Awards.
-In a March 2008 panel discussion, IFC Film's Arianna Bocco stated that all its films would be released through First Take.
-That same year, IFC launched IFC Festival Direct, a platform for video on demand distribution, for films without a slated theatrical release in the United States. in 2010, it was announced that IFC Films would be launching a division titled IFC Midnight, the division would focus on releasing horror, sci-fi, thrillers, erotic arthouse, and action.
+That same year, IFC Films began distributing some films to Apple iTunes.
+The first batch were thirteen IFC films with nominations in the Film Independent Spirit Awards.
+In October 2008, Arianna Bocco joined IFC, as VP of acquisitions and production, to spearhead the acquisition of 24 films a year for the IFC First Take banner, IFC’s day-and-date division.
+That same year, IFC launched IFC Festival Direct, a platform for video on demand distribution, for films without a slated theatrical release in the United States.
+In 2010, it was announced that IFC Films would be launching a division titled IFC Midnight, which would focus on releasing horror, sci-fi, thrillers, erotic arthouse, and action.

-In 2009, IFC signed home video deals with MPI Media Group and the Criterion Collection.
+In 2009, IFC signed home video deals with MPI Media Group, known primarily for disc releases of classic U.S. and British television titles, documentaries and a Dark Sky line of horror pics, and the Criterion Collection, one of the leading boutique Blu-Ray labels.

+In 2010, IFC introduced a new tagline: "Always On.
+Slightly Off."
 By 2014, the IFC network would have a major facelift, shifting its programming from independent films to comedy programs, as well as phasing out the full "Independent Film Channel" name entirely.
-Still, IFC Films kept its focus towards independent films.
+Still, IFC Films kept its focus toward independent films.

 In February 2015, Shout!
-Factory's Scream Factory made a deal with IFC Films to release their titles on their IFC Midnight label.
-This included the Blu-ray and DVD releases of The Babadook and Backcountry, among others.
+Factory made a deal with IFC Films to release their titles on their IFC Midnight label.
+This included the Blu-ray and DVD releases of The Babadook (2014) and the Vicious Brothers' Extraterrestrial (2014), among others.

-On May 27, 2015, IFC Films struck another home video distribution deal with Paramount Home Media Distribution.
+In May 2015, IFC Films struck another home video distribution deal with Paramount Home Entertainment.
+Some titles included in the deal were The D Train (2015), Clouds of Sils Maria (2015), Good Kill (2014), and Sleeping with Other People (2014).

-On July 30, 2018, AMC Networks reached a definitive agreement to acquire RLJ Entertainment where AMC would pay $59 million for the remaining RLJE shares not owned by AMC or Robert L. Johnson.
+In July 2018, AMC Networks reached a definitive agreement to acquire RLJ Entertainment, where AMC would pay $65 million for the remaining RLJE shares not owned by AMC or Robert L. Johnson.
 The transaction was approved by RLJ Entertainment's stockholders on October 31, and AMC Networks completed the acquisition on November 1.
 RLJ Entertainment became a privately owned subsidiary of AMC Networks, with Johnson and his affiliates owning a 17% stake.
 RLJ Entertainment, as IFC Films' sister company, took over home video distribution of their titles in December 2021.

+In April 2022, it was announced that IFC Films had signed a Pay 1 (post-theater window) output deal with AMC+ (AMC Networks' streaming platform).
+Beginning in May 2022, AMC+ would launch Friday night movie night, featuring a new movie direct from theaters, every Friday, from IFC Films, IFC Midnight, RLJE Films, and Shudder.